qihongl/learn-hippo/docs/learned_encoding/progress.md

 - 2026-08-30: drafted a self-contained experiment report that distinguishes the confirmatory result from exploratory analyses and records unexecuted scope from the broader preregistration rather than implying it was completed.
+- 2026-08-30: built a standalone HTML small paper from the audited report with embedded vector figures, MathML equations, responsive/print CSS, and reproducible build validation; desktop and mobile browser QA found no overflow or console errors.